Evelyn Brooks Higginbotham: Publications and work

 Higginbotham's writing spans a variety of diverse topics that include African-American religious history, women's history, civil rights, constructions of racial and gender identity, electoral politics and the combination and intersection of theory and history.

 Higginbotham's most notable piece of work is her book Righteous Discontent: The Women's Movement in the Black Baptist Church: 1880–1920.
 This book won numerous awards including awards from the American Historical Association, the American Academy of Religion, the Association of Black Women Historians and the Association for Research on Non-Profit and Voluntary Organizations.
 Righteous Discontent: The Women's Movement in the Black Baptist Church: 1880–1920 was also on the New York Times Book Review's Notable Books of the Year in both 1993 and 1992.

-Higginbotham has also revised and re-written African-American history survey From Slavery to Freedom, which was originally published in 1947 by John Hope Franklin.
-She has worked with Henry Louis Gates, Jr. as co-editor of the African American National Biography, a 12-volume resource of information that presents African-American history in over 5,000 biographical entries.
+Higginbotham has also revised and updated John Hope Franklin's African-American history survey From Slavery to Freedom, which was originally published in 1947.
+She has worked with Henry Louis Gates, Jr. as co-editor of the African American National Biography, a 12-volume resource of information that presents African-American history in more than 5,000 biographical entries.
 Her article "African American Women's History and the Metalanguage of Race" won the best article prize of the Berkshire Conference of Women Historians in 1993 and continues to be one of her most cited and reprinted articles.

-In February 2022, Higginbotham was one of 38 Harvard faculty to sign a letter to the Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
+In February 2022, Higginbotham was one of 38 Harvard faculty to sign a letter to The Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
 The letter defended Comaroff as "an excellent colleague, advisor and committed university citizen" and expressed dismay over his being sanctioned by the university.
 After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Higginbotham was one of several signatories to say that she wished to retract her signature.

 Higginbotham was involved in the creation of AP African American Studies, a college-level course available to high school students.